polar-app/polar-app/content/blog/2020-12-16-Polar-2-0-99-Released-with-AI-Flashcards.md

 The simplest way to create flashcards from text highlights is finally here!

-We are happy to announce that we have launched AI-generated flashcards using GPT-3.
+We are happy to announce that we have launched AI-generated flashcards using <a href="https://en.wikipedia.org/wiki/GPT-3">GPT-3</a>.

 Simply highlight some text and click the button.
 It will take the text you selected and automatically convert it into a question and answer flashcard that you can sync to Anki or review directly in Polar.